 - Taking them on lots of experiences out and about, and discussing with them what they can see and hear.

 Your child will need a Culloden book bag; these can be bought from the admin office.
 Inside is a pack with reading words, writing exercises and number and shape games which you can do with your child at home.
 The bag will be used to take their reading books to and from school every Tuesday and Friday.

 Nursery runs from 9.00am – 3.00pm, while Reception is 8.55am – 3.30pm.
 Your child is expected to attend every day, so if they’re ill please phone 020 7364 1010 to let us know.
 If they become unwell during the school day we will contact you and ask you to take them home.

-Full time children have lunch in the hall so children need to be able to eat independently using cutlery and drink from cups.
-Our kitchen is halal certified and our nursery staff make sure children eat their lunch.
+Full-time children have lunch in the hall so children need to be able to eat independently using cutlery, and be able to drink from cups.
+Our kitchen is halal-certified and our nursery staff make sure children eat their lunch.
 Fruit and water is available for children throughout the day.

 We strongly encourage the wearing of the Culloden school uniform in nursery.
 It’s inexpensive, practical and comfortable, and it helps separate home from school.
 Shoes of course should be sensible and safe to run and play in.
-To avoid confusion, every bit of clothing needs your child’s name in it.
+To avoid losing uniform please make sure every bit of clothing has your child’s name in it.